 My name is Thomas and I’m a writaholic!

 I was born Sven Thomas Richardsson in 1946, but changed surname to Söderqvist in 1962.
-On this page and subpages I summarize my current life and my former academic life and work, including my curriculum vitae.
+On this page and the subpages listed on the right I summarize my current life and my former academic life and work, including my curriculum vitae.

 I retired from the University of Copenhagen in November 2016 after more than 50 years in Academia.
-Originally trained in chemistry and zoology, I turned to history and philosophy of science in my late 20s.
-I’ve spent some 40 years at universities in Sweden, US, UK and Denmark doing research on and teaching the history of 20th century biology and biomedicine.
-I’ve also built up a biomedical museum in Copenhagen.
+Originally trained in chemistry, zoology and paleontology in the late 1960s, I switched to history of ideas and philosophy of science in the 1970s.

-In the course of these 50 years, I have taught thousands of undergraduate and graduate students, spent years in dusty archives, written hundreds of articles, chapters, and books, supervised two handfulls of phd-students, curated exhibitions, collected recent biomedical museum objects, and even made a few sci-art works.
-In the last 15 years I have also had an active presence on social media, writing about the interface between biomedicine, aesthetics and museums, and — during the last five years — increasingly about the genre of autobiography and memoirs.
+In the course of this half century in Academia, I have spent years in archives, written hundreds of articles, chapters, and books, taught thousands of undergraduate and graduate students, supervised two handfulls of phd-students, curated exhibitions, and even made a few sci-art works.
+In the last 15 years I have also had an active presence on social media, writing about the interface between biomedicine, aesthetics and museums, and increasingly about the genre of autobiography and memoirs.

 Now I have an emeritus professor contract with my former department, Medical Museion, at the University of Copenhagen.
 I also have a secondary affiliation as adjunct emeritus professor in the Department of Arts and Cultural Sciences at Lund University in Sweden.